justinwhatley/classify_coherence/README.md

 #### cnn.py
 This is the class that implements the underlying logic of our convolutional neural network.
 It creates the actual network, connects layers, implements the convolution, etc.

+#### sampling.py
+Prepares samples for either Mechanical Turks or Crowdflower(deprecated) in order to validate sentence corruption techniques

+#### mechanical_turks
+Web server logic which can be used to process results from a Mechanical Turks output csv file or an output csv file generated from a local server which simulates the Mechanical Turks testing environment

 #### connective_middle_frequency.py
 This file looks at which connectives in our data are more likely to be in the middle of `Arg1` and `Arg2`.
 It was not used for our experiments, but is still in the code because it would be useful if we want to experiment with unannotated data in the future.